JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CArcCos"></a>CArcCos / CACos

-Returns the complex arccosine of this complex number.
+Returns the complex arccosine of a complex number.

 ```
 FUNCTION CArcCos (BYREF value AS _complex) AS _complex